JanWilczek/wolf-sound-blog/_posts/synthesis/android-wavetable-synthesizer/2022-09-11-view-model.md

 **Human perception of frequency is logarithmic.**

-That’s why we need to map the slider position from the [0, 1] range to the same range but with a different “distribution” of values.
+That’s why we need to map the slider position from the [0, 1] range to the same range but with a different "distribution" of values.
 I have discussed the logarithmic approach to musical parameters in the [envelope article] so please refer to it for more information.

 To convert the slider position to a frequency value, we

 1. convert the value from the linear to the exponential distribution, and
 2. convert the relative position in the [0, 1] range to a value within in a specified frequency range.

+_Listing {% increment listingId20220911 %}._

 ```kotlin
 // The range of generated frequencies